 In Broward County, five county parks offer campgrounds: C.B.
 Smith, Easterlin, Markham, Quiet Waters, and T.Y.
-All but Quiet Waters offer sites with full RV hookups, and all have picnic tables, charcoal grills, and restroom complexes with hot showers.
+All but Quiet Waters offer sites with full RV hookups, and all have picnic tables, charcoal grills, restroom complexes with hot showers, and sanitary dump stations.
 C.B.
 Smith and T.Y. include laundry rooms, while T.Y.’s restrooms are also air-conditioned.
 All parks with campgrounds have Wi-Fi access.
 Please contact the park office for Wi-Fi access locations.

 At Quiet Waters, a unique Rent-a-Tent package is available.
 Each site includes a platform with a pre-set-up 10-foot-by-10-foot canvas tent (capacity six), a fire ring, a grill, a picnic table, electricity, and running water.
 Also available are two tepee sites, each with a grill, a fire ring, and a picnic table.
+Renters are able to use sports equipment found in the park office free of charge, and can also purchase a discount pass to Splash Adventure water park during the aquatics season.
 No RV sites are offered at this location.

 Primitive Group Camping

-Primitive areas for youth groups are offered at eight regional parks: C.B.
-Smith, Deerfield Island, Easterlin, Everglades Holiday (currently under renovation), Markham, Quiet Waters, T.Y., and Vista View.
+Primitive areas for youth groups are offered at several regional parks: C.B.
+Smith, Deerfield Island, Markham, Quiet Waters, T.Y., and Vista View.
 This activity, popular with scouts, lets youngsters experience nature as it is, without utilities and other creature comforts.
-Organized nonprofit groups of supervised young people are permitted to preregister at the park office for overnight camping at designated locations.
+Organized nonprofit groups of supervised young people only are permitted to preregister at the park office for overnight camping at designated locations.

 For more information, call or email the individual parks.